by Evan Spring

 Just north of Witherell’s store on South Worthington Road was a schoolhouse, built in 1856 and pictured in the following postcard.
 Nothing remains at the spot.

-The “Tamarack” house pictured in the postcard below is on Thrasher Hill Rd., just up the hill from South Worthington.
+The “Tamarack” house in the postcards below is on Thrasher Hill Rd., just up the hill from South Worthington.

 The next postcard, mailed in 1947, shows the Hill-Top-Rest resort, now 1190 Huntington Road at the southernmost tip of Worthington.
 In 1945 Hill-Top Rest was bought by a Hungarian couple, John and Anna Sipos, who promoted it as a refuge for displaced persons following the horrors of World War II.
 Aside from croquet, badminton, and outdoor movies, their brochure promised “American Hungarian” fare, and Anna reportedly cooked a mean goulash.
 Below the postcard is a shot of the same building today (photograph by Kate Ewald).